 Am I crazy?
-Maybe but I decided to ask a group of bloggers what they DON’T like about Christmas and here is what they said!
+Maybe but I decided to ask a group of bloggers why they DON’T like Christmas and this is what they said!

 “I don’t like enforced merriment.
 Sometimes people are depressed.
 At Christmas you hear lots of ‘cheer up’ ‘it’s Christmas smile’ etc. That annoys me.”
 Katy from Katykicker.